-Hi, my name’s Shezal and I organise, run and deliver Sankofa Day, I have been producing the memorial for the last 3 years.
-This year, for the first time, I have decided to run a crowdfunder to reach out to the wider community and ask for your support.
+Hi, my name is Shezal and I organise, run and deliver Sankofa Day, I have been producing the memorial for the last 4 years.
+This year I have decided to run a crowdfunder to reach out to the wider community and ask for your support.
 Up until now the memorial has been funded by myself as a grass-roots organiser and donations from another community organisation.
-I have been liaising with the London Mayor’s office regarding financial support, however, I am yet to receive a response and with just a few months to go it’s important that we find alternative ways to start raising the money needed to put on this important event.
+I have been liaising with the London Mayor’s office regarding financial support for the last 4 years, however, we have always been refused.
+I think it is important that we find alternative ways to start raising the money needed to put on this important event.
 This is where you come in!
 Historically, producing the memorial without financial support has been possible with a lot of self-sacrifice but, simply put, I can’t do it or sustain it anymore.

 The importance of remembering the Transatlantic Holocaust and the acknowledgement of the deep trauma that the victims endured due to British actions, needs to be a respected part of our history.
 It is telling that although UNESCO’s International Day for the Remembrance of the Slave Trade and its Abolition has been in existence since 1998, no real steps have been made on a governmental level to annually mark this day.
 It is a history that many would rather forget and ‘move on’ from, but how can you learn from history if you choose to forget it?
 Particularly when its legacies are so visible today.
 The Transatlantic Holocaust is the birthplace of racism as we see it today.
 It is also evident that Great Britain, along with all the other Western countries involved, was made ‘Great’ off the bloodied backs of African men, women and children.
 Unfortunately, because this is such a sensitive issue, as an organisation we get little to no support.